 In Memory or In Honour Gifts

 Alumni, friends and parents can honour the memory of someone whose life was enriched by the education they received at McGill, creating a living memorial through a gift to education and research.
-Gifts can be made in honour of someone's leadership or generosity, or to celebrate their birthday, graduation, anniversary, promotion, retirement, or other special occasion.
+Gifts can be made in honour of someone's leadership or generosity, or to celebrate their birthday, graduation, anniversary, promotion, retirement, or other special occasions.
 A special acknowledgement card will be sent to the family of the person being remembered or to the person being honoured.
 The gift card carries the name of each donor without revealing the amount of the gift.

 Special gifts are larger contributions that focus on a particular area of support.
 By making a pledge over a number of years, or pooling all support into one type of gift, alumni and friends can make an impact on research projects, buy valuable equipment, endow student prizes and travel bursaries and provide important bursaries, scholarships and fellowships for undergraduate and graduate students.